shaneferrellwv/ml-dimensionality-reduction/README.md

 The code is comprised of two jupyter notebooks, training.ipynb and test.ipynb.
 The former is for training and dumping the models.
 The latter is for testing the models.

+* The final model chosen by grid search cross-validation can be found [here](https://www.dropbox.com/s/82hsv598ixx8qya/final_model.pkl?dl=0)
+* Downloading this model is not necessary if training.ipynb is run before test.ipynb.
+    * However, training is expensive and time-consuming.
+It is recommended to use the trained model.

 ## Help

 ### Training & testing other datasets